lbfiorino/mpca-tools/X11-forwarding/README.md

 Error: ***MoTTY X11 proxy: Authorisation not recognised***

-Let's assume that you are connected to a remote server using SSH with username "john".
+Assuming that user "john" is connected to a remote server using SSH.

 ### 1. Using `sudo`:
 On the john's terminal: